KiaStar/alx-zero_day/0x03-git/README.md

 This is a directory on git projects.
 Tasks were given to help undedrstand how git works.
-Update
+An update.